Renal Control of BP

 This is a small peptide released from various cells which is a natriuretic and vasodilator.

-– If the GFR is high, kallikrein is released –> this makes bradykinin which inhibits Na+ reabsorption.
+If the GFR is high, kallikrein is released, which makes bradykinin which inhibits Na+ reabsorption.